Melak12/react-modular-boilerplate/CONTRIBUTING.md

 * Local branches
     * For local branches naming stick to [commit message convention](https://www.conventionalcommits.org/en/v1.0.0/).
 So for feature branch that adds tabs name would be `feat/tabs`.

+### ESLint
+* Check any ESLint errors and warnings by running this command:
+`npx eslint src/*`

+* Make sure to clear the error and warnings before submitting PR's.

 ### For core contributors

 * Keep amount of local branches minimal.